Leonardo at IDEX and NAVDEX 2017

 During the exhibition, Leonardo also announced new orders, such as that from Pakistan to purchase additional AW139 helicopters; that of the French Armed Forces, who chose the PicoSAR radar for the new tactical drone and that from the Italian Navy, which chose to fit the NH90 helicopters with “Mode 5” IFF technology.

-In the last 30 years, along with the development of the global economy, the sea has been a major strategic channel for the transport of raw materials and the exploitation of energy resources.
+For hundreds of years, but more recently with the development of the global economy, the sea has been a major strategic channel for the transport of raw materials, goods and the exploitation of energy...